UoB-COMSM0166/2025-group-11b/README.md

 - Epic 4: Optimize game performance and stability across different devices.
 - Epic 5: Create a scalable backend and infrastructure to support future updates and multiplayer functionality.

-These Epics reflect the core objectives of our project from both a player experience and system performance perspective.

----
 ### 🧑‍🤝‍🧑 User Stories & Stakeholders

 In this phase, we identified the key **stakeholders** whose input and needs would directly influence the game's development.
 Our goal was to ensure the game appealed to a broad audience—both users and creators.
 The key stakeholders we focused on were: